 The KN-11 (Pukkuksong-1, Bukgeukseong-1) is a North Korean submarine-launched ballistic missile (SLBM).
-Reports indicate that the missile appears to be similar to the former Soviet Union R-27/SS-N-6 Serb SLBM.1 North Korea’s Musudan intermediate-range ballistic missile also shares a number of characteristics with the Serb.
-It does not, however, mean the KN-11 is an exact replica of the Serb.
+Reports indicate that the missile appears to be similar to the former Soviet Union R-27/SS-N-6 Serb SLBM.1 Its commonality with the R-27 makes it also similar is some ways to North Korea’s Musudan intermediate-range ballistic missile.
 North Korea has conducted five full flight tests of the KN-11, as well as numerous other tests of the missile’s ejection system and other subsystems.

 KN-11 At a Glance